-The Rehabilitation Therapy Assistant Program at SAIT has been accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA and PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).
-The status of Accreditation was granted to the program on April 30, 2016 for the period until April 30, 2022.
+This program is accredited by the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program (OTA and PTA EAP) in collaboration with Physiotherapy Education Accreditation Canada (PEAC) and the Canadian Association of Occupational Therapists (CAOT).

-For more information please contact the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program c/o Physiotherapy Education Accreditation Canada Suite 26, 509 Commissioners Road West London, Ontario, N6J 1Y5
+For more information please contact the Occupational Therapist Assistant and Physiotherapist Assistant Education Accreditation Program at www.otapta.ca.

-Phone: 226.636.0632 www.otapta.ca.